eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/components/query/limit.md

 # QueryLimit

-A React component for adding a numeric Range Control input for setting the number of items returned by a query
+A React component for adding a numeric Range Control input for setting the number of items returned by a query.

 ## Usage Overview